MohamedAEmara/Dynamic-Programming-Problems/README.md

 # Dynamic-Programming-Problems
-This repository contains my solutions to some dynamic programming problem.
+This repository contains my solutions to some dynamic programming problems.